Vijayendra2707/pdf-chatbot-rag/README.md

 User:
 "What about compensation?"

-The second query can be rewritten into a more complete retrieval query:
+The second query can be rewritten into:

 "What does the company's jury duty policy say about compensation?"

-This improves retrieval for context-dependent follow-up questions.
+This makes context-dependent follow-up questions easier for the retrieval system to process.

-6. Grounded Generation
+06 — Grounded Generation

-The final LLM receives the retrieved PDF context and is instructed to answer using that context.
+The final LLM receives retrieved PDF context and relevant conversation context.

 User Question
       +